offchan42/vimrc/README.md

 # The Ultimate vimrc [[OFF'S EDITION]]
+**Update**: I'm now using Vim when I want fast access because Vim is all over the place.
+But I'm also learning to use [Spacemacs](http://spacemacs.org/) (an Emacs distribution focusing on bringing the best of Vim and Emacs together) and I've been happy with it so far.

 ## Prerequisite
 If you don't have Vim installed, I suggest you to install 64-bit